MSLNZ/service-coverage-evolution/report/README.md

 pdflatex report.tex
 ```

 The `KCDB Data.xlsx` file is used to create the images in the `figures` directory.
-Each Sheet corresponds to a `output\services-by-branch-all-countries\YEAR.txt` file.
+Each Sheet corresponds to an `output\services-by-branch-all-countries\<YEAR>.txt` file.